rubenperegrina/hashnode-rubenperegrina/clos9q3kh000h09k29aqxazez.md

 ## Introduction

-Angular is a web application development framework built on the **principle of dependency injection**.
-Dependency injection is a fundamental technique that allows developers to **efficiently manage a component's dependencies**.
+Dependency injection is the foundation of Angular.
+By using dependency injection, developers can manage a component's dependencies efficiently.
 In this article, we will take a deep dive into Angular's `inject()` function, which was introduced in Angular 14 and it's powerful tool for achieving **flexible** and **effective** dependency injection.

 ## What is inject()?

 The `inject()` function is a key feature of Angular that is used to obtain instances of services or dependencies within a component or service.
-Allows dependency injection to be more concise and clear than other methods.
+Allows dependency injection to be more simple and clear than other methods.
 Here's a simple example of how `inject()` is used:

 ```typescript
 import { ApiService} from './api.service';